N0kov/Macro-Maker/README.md

 A program to quickly make macros which can be image detection based.
-Macros currently constructed via an IDE.
-A GUI will come later

-Run Main to use.
-Label files as instructed in the load_script_example.py file, and run that to quickly run completed macros
+Run UI3 to use

+Most likley will not run on MacOS due to it not allowing use of the mouse.
+Tested on Manjaro